 Should a food thermometer start at zero?

-How should a food thermometer be cleaned?
+Should a food thermometer be cleaned?

 Avoid submerging all thermometer types into water and clean to get rid of all food particles.
-Sanitize after washing, then rinse and sundry.
+Sanitize after washing, then rinse and sun dry.

 How accurate is a food thermometer?

 A food thermometer is quite accurate.
 The accuracy can be checked with methods like the ice water method and the boiling water method.